Excel VBA to Find Matching Value in Column: 8 Examples

 Overview of How to Find Range of the Matching Value in Excel VBA

-• To do so, we have created a button naming it Search.
-Now we give any Unit Price from the left dataset.
+• We created a button naming it Search.
+Give any Unit Price from the left dataset.

 Assigning the Specific Product Id

-• After opening a module you can write down the code below and assign the macro in the search range.
+• Open a module you can write down the code below and assign the macro in the search range.

 Code for Finding Range of the Matching Value in Excel VBA